 Take my tip and learn a few basic sewing techniques.
-Not only will it save you time and money on replacing things it will make you the most popular person around!
+Not only will it save you time and money on replacing things, but it will also make you the most popular person around!

 This is also a great time to start making your memories quilt.
 Use scraps of material from those things that have been special to you for this.
 You don’t need much as it will grow over the years, especially in love and memories but never in cost.

-Think of this as free waste, dumped on you so that you can eventually dump it into a landfill site.
-Also remember that Refuse is one of the 5Rs of sustainability.
+Please think of this as free waste being dumped on you so that you can eventually dump it into a landfill site.
+Also, remember that Refuse is one of the 5Rs of sustainability.

 An uncluttered and free environment equals an uncluttered and free mind.